- Get Legal Advice after a Car Accident

-If you have had a traffic accident in Queensland, you will likely need informed, free car accident legal advice.
-Whether you are a driver, passenger, pedestrian, in an Uber or rideshare, hit and run, on a scooter or under any other circumstance, you must understand your legal position when the unexpected happens.
-Depending on your circumstances, you could be owed fair compensation for your accident.
+You have the right to get legal advice after a car accident in Queensland, even if partly at fault.
+Whether you are a driver, passenger, or pedestrian, in an Uber or rideshare, hit and run, on a scooter, or under any other circumstance, you should understand your legal position when the unexpected happens.
+Depending on your circumstances, you could be eligible to claim fair compensation from a CTP insurance company.

-In this article, we share with you essential car accident legal advice, guiding you through the process of what to do when you are involved in a car accident.
-First up, we look at the four common causes of Queensland car accidents.
+Our legal guide provides important legal advice on what to do in the event of a car accident.
+First, we look at the four common causes of Queensland car accidents.

 The 4 Common Causes of Car Accidents in Queensland

-It’s no secret that car accidents are a significant problem in Queensland.
-According to the Queensland Department of Transport and Main Roads, more than 5,500,000 vehicles are registered for use on Queensland roads.
-With that many road users, it is only a matter of time before something goes wrong.
+Car accidents are a significant problem in Queensland.
+According to the Queensland Department of Transport and Main Roads, more than 5,500,000 vehicles are registered on Queensland roads.
+With so many drivers, it is only a matter of time before something goes wrong.

 The common causes of Queensland car accidents include: